infews/infews.github.io/source/articles/2023-07-12-anchors-away.html.md

 ## Notes

+- For more escapades from that summer see [Goodbye Chris Cornell][cc].
+- The SF Chronicle has [another article about Anchor's closing][chron2].
-_The judges also would have accepted the title of "Anchor Finally on the Fritz"._
+- The judges also would have accepted the title of "Anchor Finally on the Fritz".

-_For more escapades from that summer see [Goodbye Chris Cornell][cc]._